christopherabey/PearBox/README.md

 ### How to Use

 ---
 To turn on the PearBox, plug the charger into the Raspberry Pi.
-At this point, the Raspberry Pi should be booted up and you can press the buttons to use the features:
+At this point, you have to plug in a keyboard and turn on the file and you can press the buttons to use the features:

-1) This button is for the text to speech function
+1) This button is for the text to speech function aka our "OCR" function.

-2)
+2) This button is for the translation.

-3)
+3) This button is for Speech-to-Text.

-4)
+4) This button is for Text-to-Speech.

 ---